Aeroluna/LunaCoopMod/README.md

   - Hard: 4
   - Brutal: 6

 A full energy Science Vessel could slam out 8 Irradiates before running OOM.
-A late-game Classic Mech wave will spawn around 8 Science Vessels.
+A late-game Classic Mech wave would spawn around 8 Science Vessels.
 Thats 64 Irradiates straight to your face every wave.
-Increasing the energy cost should make it less obnoxious fighting Terran with a bio army.
+Increasing the energy cost and limiting Science Vessels should make it less obnoxious fighting Terran with a bio army.

 - Added Prismatic Alignment ability to Void Rays.
   - Increases damage vs. armored units by +6 for 20 seconds.